Hundreds injured as Spain cracks down on Catalan referendum

 Spanish national police launched a widespread crackdown on Catalonia's disputed independence referendum Sunday, raiding polling stations and firing rubber bullets in a concerted attempt to deny the vote legitimacy.

 In scenes that reverberated around Spain, riot police smashed their way into some polling locations and beat back voters with batons as they attempted to take part in the referendum.
-Hundreds of injuries were reported.
+Regional officials said more than 800 people were injured.

-Catalan President Carles Puigdemont condemned "indiscriminate aggression" against peaceful voters.
-Spanish authorities appeared determined to prevent as many people as possible from casting ballots in the referendum, which Spain's top court has declared illegal.
-Catalan spokesman Jordi Turull called the actions of the Spanish state "the shame of Europe."
+The mood on the streets of the regional capital, Barcelona, was tense as polls closed Sunday night.
+Crowds of people waving the regional flag and banners that read "Si" gathered in Plaza Catalonia to await results, which are expected to be announced Sunday night.

-In the early evening as the close of voting approached, the mood on the streets of the regional capital, Barcelona, was tense.
+Shortly after voting ended, Spain's Prime Minister said there was no referendum and that most Catalans were fooled into participating in an illegal vote.
+Spain's top court declared the referendum illegal.

 -- Catalonia's regional government condemned the police crackdown and compared it to the postwar Franco dictatorship.